rickheil/mdm-switcher/README.md

 Preinstall removes the old MDM profile.
 The payload simply puts the enrollment profile in /var/tmp/switch-mdm in prep for the postinstall.
 The postinstall picks up the profile and passes the current console user to the profiles command.
 This ensures at least the current user is sent over to receive user scoped profiles.

+## How do I find my MDM's profile identifier?
+Generally you can find this by running `sudo profiles -P` on an enrolled machine.
+Look for one with your MDM provider's name in it that's a computer scope.
+Some examples:
+* Meraki: com.meraki.sm.mdm
+* SimpleMDM: com.unwiredmdm.mobileconfig.profile-service
+* Apple Profile Manager: com.apple.mdm.your-servers-host-name